tungwinxp/clawsra/README.md

 ## CLAWSRA
-clawsra.sh downloads cloud-hosted AWS SRA sequencing files from an SRA query and converts them to Run Accessions (SRR*), and then pulls and converts the query to fastq.gz with full PHRED scores.
-It supports SRA queries (e.g., BioProject ID, Project IDs) or direct SRR accession lists and optionally creates swarm files for parallel processing.
+clawsra.sh retrieves sequencing data hosted on AWS by querying the SRA database and identifying Run Accessions (SRR*).
+It then downloads the corresponding files and converts them to fastq.gz format with full PHRED scores.
+The script supports both SRA queries (e.g., BioProject IDs, Study IDs) and pre-existing SRR accession lists.
+Additionally, it can optionally generate swarm files for parallel processing.

 ## Usage
 ````